Technology · Production Process

 How much waste paper is needed to produce egg trays?

-It depends on tray weight and moisture control.
-As a practical reference, a 3000 pcs/h line commonly consumes roughly 200–220 kg of waste paper per hour for standard trays.
+Waste paper consumption depends on tray weight, moisture control, and reject rate.
+As a practical reference, a 3000 pcs/h egg tray production line commonly consumes roughly 200–220 kg of waste paper per hour for standard trays.

-Which drying system is best for egg tray production?
+Which drying system is best for making paper egg trays?

 What determines egg tray production capacity?